 The only way to find out if you have HIV is to have an HIV test.

 If you think you have put yourself at risk of HIV, you should seek medical advice and have a test as soon as recommended.
-The earlier HIV is detected, the more likely it is that treatment will be successful.
+The earlier HIV is diagnosed, the earlier you can start treatment and avoid becoming ill.

 Emergency anti-HIV medication called PEP (post-exposure prophylaxis) may stop you becoming infected, but treatment must be started within three days of coming into contact with the virus.